sonic-pi-net/sonic-pi/TRANSLATION-WORKFLOW.md

 Whenever message strings are changed or a major feature introduces new ones, you need to update the `.ts` files.

-To initiate a translation update, rebase your repo with the current HEAD of the master branch and then do
+To initiate a translation update, update your repo to the current HEAD of the master branch, update the Qt linguist files using `lupdate`, commit the update and push it back to the master branch.

 ```
+  git pull
   cd app/gui/qt
   lupdate -pro SonicPi.pro -no-obsolete
+  git commit lang/sonic-pi_*.ts
+  git push
 ```

 This will update all Qt linguist files in `app/gui/qt/lang/sonic-pi_<LANG>.ts` with the new message strings from your code and remove obsolete entries.

-After that, commit the updated `.ts` files and push them back to the master branch.

 Weblate will then fetch them automatically, translators will update them and the finished translations will flow back into the master